eleemosynator/writeups/flare-on-6/12 - help/readme.md

 ![f1912-payload-entry](./assets/f1912-payload-entry.png)

-The argument to `sub_1800032A0` is 4444 - the port that seems to be listening for commands.
+The argument to `sub_1800032A0` is 4444 - the port we saw the malware listening on for commands.
 That's definitely a good start.
 The sub itself is fairly straightforward: It opens a socket, binds and listens on the target port and fires off a thread to deal with each accepted connection.
 The connection handler is at `sub_180002BD0` (renamed process packet), which does the following: